matiasrodlo/afiste/README.md

 - Increases market liquidity
 - Reduces entry barriers for investors
 - Complies with asset issuance and market regulations

-## Project Context
-This project was developed during the second semester of Business Administration while participating in Jump Chile, a business idea acceleration program organized by the Catholic University of Chile through the UC Innovation Center.
-The project was selected among the top 20 out of more than 800 Latin American projects.

 ## Project Structure
 ```